*** SUBJECT TO REVISION IF REALITY BECOMES EVEN SILLIER ***

 Because:

-\/\ ADD EXITS → REDUCE CONTROL
+\/\ ADD EXITS → MORE FREEDOM

 Now reverse it.

-Give someone:
+Give yourself:

-* Multiple ways to earn
+* More ways to earn

-* Multiple ways to access resources
+* More ways to move

-* Multiple ways to respond
+* More ways to transact

 Because:

-optionality = harder to corner
+multiple exits = harder to corner = freer

 One exit?
+Helpful.

 Two?
+Better.

 Many?

-Now we’re getting somewhere.
+Now you’re getting slippery.

-\/\ THIS IS WHERE “FREEDOM” SHOWS UP
+\/\ THIS IS WHERE FREEDOM SHOWS UP

 Not as a right.
-Not as a permission.
-As a side effect.
+Not as permission.

-You have exits.
+Because you have exits.

 Everywhere.